 ** PLEASE NOTE ** Not all teams and companies are the same.
 Choosing the right team is just as important as the company you decide on.
 If you choose to incorporate Network Marketing into your business, be sure you know exactly what type of support to expect and whether or not the team you’re thinking about joining has knowledge in how you plan to grow your business.

 Which business model is best?

 When starting an essential oils business, the how/why/what you end up choosing 100% depends on what is best for you.

-How do you envision your life?
+How do you envision your life and company?